 Cognitive Development: How Young Children Learn

-Child psychology and early learning reveals that young children are not passive recipients of knowledge but active constructors of understanding.
+Child psychology and early learning reveal that young children are not passive recipients of knowledge but active constructors of understanding.

 Characteristics of early cognition: